wannier-berri/wannier-berri/docs/source/docs/system.rst

 ======================

 The first step in the ``wannierberri`` calculation is initialising the System.
 This is done by means of child classes :class:`~wannierberri.system.System` described below.
-The system may either be constructed bu :ref:`wannierisation in WannierBerri <sec-wannierisation>`, or come either from :ref:`Wanier functions <sec-wan-fun>`  constructed by `Wannier90 <http://wannier90.org>`_, or from ref:`tight binding <sec-tb-models>` models.
+The system may either be constructed by :ref:`wannierisation in WannierBerri <sec-wannierisation>`, or come either from :ref:`Wannier functions <sec-wan-fun>`  constructed by `Wannier90 <http://wannier90.org>`_, or from :ref:`tight binding <sec-tb-models>` models.
 Also k.p models are supported, see :class:`~wannierberri.system.SystemKP`.

 .. autoclass:: wannierberri.system.System
    :members: set_pointgroup, cell_volume, recip_lattice